 Remember, they're liberals.

-They want control over it's all over the The evidence is all over to see.
+The evidence is all over to see.

 These are nothing.

-You remember when Kerry was talking about the aftermath of the Vietnam War and the people were put in re-education camps.
+You remember when Kerry was talking about the aftermath of the Vietnam War and the people were put in re-education camps?

-And they've done pretty well, Carrie said.
+And they've done pretty well, Kerry said.

-Well, what do you think Hillary getting what you want your four-year-old for?
+Well, what do you think, Hillary, getting what you want your four-year-old for?

 Liberals want your kids as soon as they can get them to start this liberal indoctrination.

-Oh, or think of it as re-education.
+Or think of it as re-education.

-Nobel Peace Prize nominee, national treasure.
+Nobel Peace Prize nominee, national treasure, a profit.

-Here are the open line Friday edition of the Rush Limbaugh program of the EIB network.
+Here are the Open Line Friday edition of the Rush Limbaugh program of the EIB Network.

 It's entitled The Coming Malays.

-He said, Remember President Carter's 1979 Malay's speech, Americans were losing faith in a country's future, he said.
+Americans were losing faith in a country's future, he said.

-Uh they were closing the door on America's past.
+They were closing the door on America's past.

 President Carter wanted to turn things around.